SelinkaLalabekyan/Clarity-Map-App/README.md

-• Other Tools: Additional tools such as VS Code for coding, Postman for API testing, and Figma or Adobe XD for interface design (if used) helped streamline development and ensure usability.
+• Other Tools: Additional tools such as VS Code for coding, Postman for API testing, and Figma or Adobe XD for interface design helped streamline development and ensure usability.